 How Brand Credibility Affects Brand Equity

-Brand credibility is a key part of building brand equity.
-People favor and value brands they can trust.
+Brand credibility is a key part of building equity.
+People will favor and value brands they can trust.
 They don’t want to be left on the hook for a faulty product or an overcharge.
 They don’t want to do business with a company that closes its doors without warning.

 How to Create Brand Credibility

 Sometimes, brand credibility comes from tenure in the industry.
-But for brands that haven’t been around for years, there are other ways to build credibility.
+But for brands that haven’t been around for years, there are other ways to build credibility:

 Positive media coverage in trusted publications makes your brand look good by extension.
 Think of it as the publication’s endorsement of your brand, even if it doesn’t explicitly recommend you.
 Your name is associated with other credible people, companies, and sources, and that’s not something that just any brand can achieve.